PROGRESSLM: Towards Progress Reasoning in Vision-Language Models: Progress-Bench

-Each instance consists of a task demonstration $D$ and an observation $o$ sampled from an intermediate moment of task execution.
-The demonstration describes the task from start to completion and is presented either as a sequence of images or as a stepwise textual actions.
-Given $(D,o)$, the model predicts a progress score $p\in[0,100\%]$.
-When the demonstration is insufficient or inconsistent for meaningful estimation for the current observation, the model should output \texttt{N/A}.
+\paragraph{Overview.} \textsc{Progress-Bench} evaluates whether a model can infer task progress from a single observation by situating it within the temporal structure of an ongoing task, going beyond static perception toward progression reasoning.
+Each instance consists of a task demonstration $D$ and an observation $o$ sampled from an intermediate execution stage.
+The demonstration covers the full task from start to completion and is presented either as a sequence of images or as stepwise textual actions.
+Given $(D,o)$, the model predicts a normalized progress score $p\in[0,100\%]$ indicating how far the task has advanced.
+When the demonstration is insufficient or inconsistent with the observation, the model should instead output \texttt{N/A}.
+To systematically probe this capability, \textsc{Progress-Bench} is constructed by varying demonstration modality, observation--demonstration viewpoint correspondence, and answerability, enabling controlled analysis of perception, temporal reasoning, and uncertainty handling.